fbacchella/fiorun/README.md

    * ld (mandatory): the logical drive
    * stripsize: a possible stripsize to use
    * size: define a ld size, in megabyte
+   * type: the type of logical drive to create, can be ld, ldcache or arrayr0
+   * datald: if type is ldcache, define the ld to cache

 * do_cciss_add_ld